wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-with-stages-and-jobs.md

 1. Look at the job logs and check if variables have been prepared correctly.
 2. Run on a Windows-based agent and [Display all variables](https://marketplace.visualstudio.com/items?itemName=dutchworkz.DisplayAllVariables).
 3. Check that your steps creating the variables have a **name**.
-4. Check that your steps referencing the variables use the correct **mapping** as per the tattoo on your forearm.
+4. Check that your steps referencing the variables use the correct **mapping** as per the mapping tattoo.
+5. Use the new YAML-pipeline editor and highlight the stage, job, task, and variable names.
+It highlights reoccurrences very nicely.
+Saved me a lot of time today when the highlighting, or lack thereof, made me realise that job was named job**e** ... easily missed when embedded in mapping hierarchies.

 ---